-If you were given the choice between hiring two different airplane pilots.
+Suppose you were given a choice between hiring two different aeroplane pilots.
 One pilot was trained, yet the other pilot was not.
 Which pilot would you choose?
 But what if there was no “up-front” cost for the untrained pilot?
 You still wouldn’t choose the untrained pilot, right?
-Endangering the passengers (your clients) on board of your airplane, would not be the best choose.
-Yet many business owners do not recognize the importance of employee training.
+Endangering the passengers (your clients) on board, your aeroplane would not be the best choice.
+Yet, many bulk handling business owners do not recognise the importance of employee training.

 - “We are too busy to learn something new right now.”

 - “We just don’t have the money to pay for training.”